Safari In Lower Zambezi National Park

 The best times for safari in Lower Zambezi National Park

 From April to November, all camps in the Lower Zambezi National Park are open.
 For people that enjoy fishing, the best time for a visit is September and October.
 Wildlife is best spotted from May to October, although the heat in October can be excessive.
-Camps that are open during the rainy season (November to March) are Royal Zambezi and Kayila Lodge.
+One camp that is open during the rainy season (November to March) is Royal Zambezi (Kayila Lodge is now closed).
 Birdlife is in abundance during the emerald/rainy season as migratory birds return for the breeding season and there are new births of antelope, elephant, warthog, zebra and more.

 If you’re interested in canoeing, the best time to go on a canoe safari is during the dry season, particularly if you want to head into the more tricky routes around Mana Pools.
 However, it is possible to take a canoe safari year-round.